AngusK97/Game_ForeverUp_NoPaidResourceVersion/README.md

 # Minimal Unity Game Framework
 If you are interested in making games as well, you can learn about my MinimalUnityGameFramework [here](https://github.com/AngusK97/MinimalUnityGameFramework.git).
 Hope it can make your game development easier~

+# Discussion
+If you have any questions or suggestions, feel free to reach out and discuss with me: **anguskungcn@foxmail.com**.